kaisenlinux/trivy/docs/docs/references/configuration/cli/trivy_sbom.md

   # Scan CycloneDX and show the result in tables
   $ trivy sbom /path/to/report.cdx

-  # Scan CycloneDX and generate a CycloneDX report
-  $ trivy sbom --format cyclonedx /path/to/report.cdx

   # Scan CycloneDX-type attestation and show the result in tables
   $ trivy sbom /path/to/report.cdx.intoto.jsonl